What is digital mental health?

 —Mental Health Commission of Canada

-1.6 million Canadians say that their need for mental health services has either been met partially or not at all.
+Almost two million Canadians say their need for mental health services has only been met partially or not at all 1.
 To close this gap, mental health clinicians, administrators and policy-makers need effective options that complement traditional, face-to-face mental health supports.

 An integral part of this initiative involves using technology to deliver mental health care.

 The promise is not without risks.
-Canada needs to build capacity in digital mental health and artificial intelligence, which includes high-quality training for the range of interdisciplinary health and social service professionals who deliver mental health services.
+Canada needs to build capacity in digital mental health and AI, which includes high-quality training for the range of interdisciplinary health and social service professionals who deliver mental health services.

 Select the icon in the graphic below to view the components of digital mental health.download this graphic as a pdf